Czarsportz Global

 Classification of official cricket status matches for Associate member countries

-The official classification for matches involving Full members and Associate member countries were updated by International Cricket Council (ICC) in June 2022.
-Below are the excerpts from the rules as defined for the matches involving countries with Associate membership under the ICC (A total of 94 countries).
+The official classification for matches involving Full members and Associate member countries were updated by International Cricket Council (ICC) in June 2024, and an amendment to one of the rules featuring Associate Member Teams was updated during the ICC Board meetings on May 30th and 31st, 2026, in India.
+Below are the excerpts from the rules as defined for the matches involving countries with Associate membership under the ICC (A total of 98 countries).

 One-Day Internationals